Introduction

 1. catLabel: short form label describing the category of a particular variable.

-variable typeEnd typeStart databaseStart variableStart variableStartLabel numValidCat recEnd catLabel
+variable dummyVariable typeEnd typeStart databaseStart variableStart variableStartLabel numValidCat recEnd

 1. catLabelLong: more detailed label describing the category of a particular variable.
-This label should be identical to what is recorded in the original data’s documentation (e.g., the exact survey question).
+If the category is unchanged from original data, this label should be identical to what is recorded in the original data’s documentation (e.g., the exact survey question).
 For derived variables, you can create your own long label.

 1. units: the units of a particular variable.
 If there are no units for the variable, write N/A. Note, the function will not work if there different units between the rows of the same variable (e.g. if the concentration of a single molecule has two records one recorded as mg/dl and the other recorded as g/dl).

-variable typeEnd typeStart databaseStart variableStart variableStartLabel numValidCat recEnd catLabel catLabelLong units
+variable dummyVariable typeEnd typeStart databaseStart variableStart variableStartLabel numValidCat recEnd catLabel catLabelLong

 1. recStart: the range of values for a particular category in a variable as indicated in the original data.
 See data documentation and use the smallest and large values as your range to capture all values across the datasets.